St John's Church, Watford: St John's Primary School

 St John’s Church of England Primary School is located close to St John's church in central Watford.
 It has a distinct religious designation and a Christian ethos permeates throughout the whole school.
 It is an inclusive school that welcomes families from a Christian background, all faiths and those of no faith, and like St John's church is committed to serving the whole of the community.

 The idea for St John's school started in 2013 when the then vicar, Rev David Stevenson, listened to local families within the parish who were requesting a Church of England school and a greater choice for local school provision.
 After much planning, in 2016 a Funding Agreement with the Secretary of State was made and in September that year a founding class of 30 reception children started at the Church Hall in Estcourt Road.

 On 3rd September 2018, the school moved into its newly built home at 32 Clarendon Road.
-It is now a flourishing primary school, welcoming an intake of 60 children every year, and thus providing education for up to 420 children at the heart of our community - all 'Growing Together in Love and Respect', which is the school's mission statement.
+It has an intake of 60 children every year, providing education for up to 420 children in total from the nearby community each year.

+The school's mission statement is "Growing Together in Love and Respect".

 In June 2024, Fr Corniel as the new vicar of the parish of St John’s, also took on an official role as School Chaplain, working closely with the school to enable each child and staff member to flourish and offer pastoral support.

 In September 2024, the school joined the Poppy Academy Trust which will enable it to link with like-minded practitioners and provide new opportunities for children and staff.